Pendo Pricing: Costs and Features Overview

 Base: Custom pricing, custom MAUs, Product Analytics, In-app Guides (Pendo branding removed)

-Sales Professional: Custom pricing, contact & company data, CRM integrations, AI email generation
+Sales Professional: Custom pricing, contact and company data, CRM integrations, AI email generation

 Mid-Tier